unoplatform/Uno.Wasm.Bootstrap/Readme.md

 ## Features
 ### WebAssembly Module Linking support

-#### Dynamic Linking
-Support for [Emscripten's dynamic linking](https://github.com/emscripten-core/emscripten/wiki/Linking) has been removed from the boostrapper as of version 1.1, as it has been too unstable to work with.

-Instead, use Static Linking below.

 #### Static Linking overview
 Statically linking Emscripten LLVM Bitcode (`.bc` and `.a` files) files to mono is supported on both Windows 10 and Linux.
 To build on Windows please refer to the AOT environment setup instructions.